Save Our Wild Horses

 Finding Wild Horses and Burros in California

-Return to Finding Wild Horses here for tips on visiting the range and to find herds in other states
+Return to Finding Wild Horses here for tips on visiting the range and to find herds in other areas

-There are 26 wild horse and burro herds remaining in California; 21 managed by the BLM, 4 managed by the Forest Service, and 1 managed by both Forest Service & BLM:
+There are 26 wild horse and burro herds remaining in California; 21 herd areas managed by the BLM, 4 herd territories managed by the Forest Service, and 1 managed by both Forest Service & BLM:

 • Big Bear is 10 miles east of Big Bear Lake